** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 This expression behaves the same as explained earlier, with the difference that the records will be pulled from the process selected in the ProcessField field.
 See the examples below.

-In the Alchemy Lab, Chemists are using the process template Register Product to input all details about lab products they get from their formulation outcomes.
-The Lab Manager is using the process template Sample to prepare samples of products, finish the administration work and send them out to customers.
 Inside a Sample process, the Lab Manager needs to pull some data from a Register Product process.
 Schemes of both process templates are shown in the figure below.
-In the process template Register Product there are multiple stages and records, but the field from which the Lab Manager needs to pull data from is called pH (Name: pH, Identifier: pH).
-This field is located in the stage Product Information in the record Chemical Characteristics.
-Both, the process template and record template need to be referenced in Lab Manager's Sample in order for the system to recognize from where to pull the data, especially because the record template Chemical Characteristics is used across the organization in multiple process templates (NPD, ARM).
+In the process template, Register Product, there are multiple stages and records but the field the Lab Manager needs to pull data from is called pH (Identifier: pH).
+This field is located in the stage, Product Information, in the record, Chemical Characteristics.

-Fields that are needed in the Sample process template are
+Fields that are needed in the Sample process template are:

-These fields are in the Sample process template, stage Request, record template Request Form as seen in the figure below.
+These fields are in the Sample process template, stage: Request, record template: Request Form as seen in the figure below.

-In case there may be multiple records of the same template in the process you are referencing, it is advisable to create a new record field, where the user can choose which record to pull the data from.
+In case there may be multiple records of the same template in the process you are referencing, it is advisable to create a new record field where the user can choose which record to pull the data from.

-Fields that are needed in the Sample process template are
+Fields that are needed in the Sample process template are:

 As you have seen already, it is possible to "connect" multiple record and process references in one expression.
 For example, it is possible to access the system information about the process where the record was created using the expression: